section-engineering-education/engineering-education/articles/getting-started-with-network-management/index.md

 ### **1.Fault Management**

 Imagine working as a network administrator at a big company, say a bank, and the network fails in all branches country-wide and there's no way to identify the problem?
-The network administrator would be pressurized from the senior management to get the network back up or else the organization will suffer financial losses.
+The network administrator would be pressurized from the top management to get the network back up or else the organization will suffer financial losses.
 To avoid such issues from arising, complex networks require proper design, with each component's role well defined.

 But what's a fault in networking? is it the same as a network error? you guessed they are not the same? you're right.